cwang/cwang.github.io/content/posts/2022-07-hacking-engineering-hiring.md

 **Since offering my [free advice]({{< ref "/contact/index.md#book-free-advice-session" >}}) session, engineering hiring has been the No. 1 topic people ask about.
 It inspired this article.**

+One question I always ask myself when hiring is **what can we do beyond covering common hygiene factors**, knowing that it only keeps you afloat but not winning the talent war.

 These are actionable items for tech or tech-enabled startups and scale-ups going through rapid growth, resulting in the (urgent) need to make (large number of) engineering hires to support product development.
+They are also battle-tested.

 Therefore it is an action-oriented piece for “hows”.
 For the (explained) “whys” and (detailed) “whats”, another article titled “Hiring as a Product” is due soon.